Bourton-on-the-Water Parish Council

 Village Green Bookings

-We would remind local organisations that the first consideration of applications will be made at the Council meeting on 1st February each year.
+We would remind local organisations that the first consideration of applications will be made at the Council meeting on 1st Wednesday in February each year.
 Applications are considered on a first come, first served basis, and organisations are encouraged to submit their application as soon as possible after the 1st September start date.

 Local groups who have still not yet applied to use the Green are invited to check availability on the schedule below and submit an application, as these will now be considered as they are received.